-Location and nature of structure with failing septic systems Actions taken to respond to and address the failures Impacted waterbody or watershed, if known Scott Martinson, Chief Sanitarian of the Connecticut River Area Health District reported that failing subsurface sewage disposal systems were not a source of illicit discharges to town storm drainage systems in Deep River in 2017.
+Location and nature of structure with failing septic systems Actions taken to respond to and address the failures Impacted waterbody or watershed, if known 2017 - Scott Martinson, Chief Sanitarian of the Connecticut River Area Health District reported that failing subsurface sewage disposal systems were not a source of illicit discharges to town storm drainage systems in Deep River.
+None Required Not Applicable 2018 - Scott Martinson, Chief Sanitarian of the Connecticut River Area Health District reported that failing subsurface sewage disposal systems were not a source of illicit discharges to town storm drainage systems in Deep River.
 None Required Not Applicable